Penguin Pebbling: A Game of Creating Belonging, Building Connection and Understanding Autistic Identity

 Share in whatever way feels right for you — speaking, writing, drawing, AAC, gesture, or any other form of communication

-Or your group may like to agree their own signal before you begin — a gesture, a word, an object placed in the centre.
-Whatever feels natural for your group.
+Your group may like to agree on their own signal before you begin — a gesture, a word, another object placed in the centre, do whatever feels natural for your group.

 The cards, the pebbles, and the prompts are yours to return to whenever you need them.